Why You Should Encapsulate Your Crawlspace

 Bacteria and mold spores will be common in your crawlspace if it is not sealed considering its surface is bare.
 This means these two will spread across your home which highly affects the air quality.
 By encapsulating this space, you will reduce or stop completely the spread of bacteria and mold spores.

 There is an odor that comes from molds and excessive moisture in your crawlspace.
-With such odor come respiratory issues such as sneezing, coughing and wheezing.
+With it come respiratory issues such as sneezing, coughing and wheezing.
 When you seal the crawlspace, you do not only prevent the odor, but you also reduce the risk of health issues.

-There are many issues that take place in a crawlspace, and if your house has non-encapsulated crawlspace do not worry.
-Encapsulating your crawlspace will yield all the answers.
+There are many issues that can happen in a crawlspace, and if your house has non-encapsulated crawlspace do not worry.
+Encapsulating your crawlspace is an easy way to prevent them.
 You will no longer have to deal with excessive energy loss and excessive moisture in your crawlspace.

 If you need to Encapsulate your crawlspace, Jenkins Environmental Services can help.